scalqa/scalqa/project/release/docs/static/guide/features/Data.md

 ```
 object Price extends Float.Opaque.Data.Numerical[Price]("Price"):
 ```
-Object Price extends not only `Float.Custom.Data`, which would be sufficient to create a data element.
+Object Price extends not only `Float.Opaque.Data`, which would be sufficient to create a data element.
-Price extends `Float.Custom.Data.Numerical`, which adds Float like behaviour with a set of [default methods](../../api/scalqa/lang/float/opaque/data/Numerical$$_methods.html) provided.
+Price extends `Float.Opaque.Data.Numerical`, which adds Float like behaviour with a set of [default methods](../../api/scalqa/lang/float/opaque/data/Numerical$$_methods.html) provided.
 For example:
 ```
 var p: Price = 19.99.Dollars